 The St. Paul-based 34th Combat Aviation Brigade is an Army National Guard unit that supports the 34th Infantry Division and the state of Minnesota by providing aviation capabilities - both UH-60 Black Hawk and CH-47 Chinook helicopters and the C-12 Huron fixed-wing aircraft - for federal and state missions.

-Additionally, 40 Soldiers from both B and C Companies, 834th Aviation Support Battalion, will return from a seven-month deployment.
-The unit deployed to Kuwait in support of Operation Spartan Shield to provide aviation, mechanical and communication operations for the Mississippi and Kentucky National Guard.
+Additionally, 40 Soldiers from both B and C Companies, 834th Aviation Support Battalion, returned from a seven-month deployment in support of Operation Spartan Shield.
+Soldiers with 834th ASB provided aviation, mechanical and communication operations for U.S. Army Central units stationed at Camp Buehring, Kuwait.